yagnesh97/facebook-graph-api-automation/README.md

 -To schedule a cron job

 -Most importantly, to regenerate Long Lived tokens.
 A long-lived token generally lasts about 60 days.
-I'm automating this process too so, you don't need to update your code in twice a month.
+I'm automating this process too so, you don't need to update your code twice a month.

 ### Prerequisites

 Things you'll require to build this stuff.
-I would recommend you to watch this [tutorial](https://www.youtube.com/watch?v=WteK95AppF4&t=12s) to setup Facebook page, Facebook Developer's Account, Facebook App.
+I would recommend you to watch this [tutorial](https://www.youtube.com/watch?v=WteK95AppF4&t=12s) to setup Facebook page, Facebook Developer's Account and Facebook App.

 ###### Non Technical
 ```